mehmetyerlikaya/mehmetyerlikaya/README.md

 # Hi there, I'm Mehmet! 👻👋

-I'm passionate about blending data analytics, AI integration, and intuitive UI/UX to build robust real-world applications.
+I'm passionate about blending data analytics, AI integration, and intuitive UI/UX to build hands-on applications.
 I continuously explore emerging technologies and strive to create impactful, data-driven projects.

 - 🔭 **Currently Working On:** AI-driven projects and enhancing user experiences
 - 🌱 **Always Learning:** Delving into new frameworks, libraries, and best practices